OBOFoundry/OBOFoundry.github.io/_posts/_posts/2024-03-18-4th-issue-newsletter.md

 ### New ontologies accepted in the OBO Foundry Ontology Library

 * [The Gall Ontology](https://github.com/adeans/gallont).
 The GALLONT submission to OBO Foundry, discussed in GitHub issue [#2522](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/2522), proposes an ontology for plant gall phenotypes.
 It aims to provide a controlled vocabulary for describing plant galls, integrating terms from [PATO](https://obofoundry.org/ontology/pato.html), [PO](https://obofoundry.org/ontology/po.html), and other OBO ontologies.
-The ontology has been formally accepted and is integrated into the website at the moment.
+The ontology has been formally accepted and is now [included on obofoundry.org](https://obofoundry.org/ontology/gallont.html).

 ### New ontologies currently under review